 If an organization wants to have a secure website that uses encryption, it needs to obtain a site, or host, certificate.
 There are two elements that indicate that a site uses encryption (see Protecting Your Privacy for more information):

 - A closed padlock, which, depending on your browser, may be located in the status bar at the bottom of your browser window or at the top of the browser window between the address and search fields

-- a URL that begins with "https:" rather than "http:"
+- A Uniform Resource Locator (URL) that begins with "https:" rather than "http:"